This article has been updated on August 17, 2022, to reflect new information.

 Lawmakers in South Carolina are advancing numerous medically unjustified regulations on reproductive health care that would be harmful to women’s health and their futures, and that fundamentally interfere with the practice of medicine.

 COVID-19 continues to test the strength of our health care system, our economy, and our social safety net, and has only exacerbated and underscored already unsustainable health care inequities.
 Join ACOG South Carolina and our partners in women’s health in calling on state lawmakers to turn their attention to the urgent health care needs of our state’s women and families instead of focusing on divisive restrictions like SB1 that jeopardize health care access and outcomes.

-UPDATE: A court has blocked SB 1, a law to criminalize abortion after the detection of fetal cardiac activity, from enforcement.
-We know that as women’s health care physicians, many of our patients and many in our communities will turn to us seeking information about the impact of this legislation.
-Please help us spread the word that abortion care is still legal in South Carolina by sharing this graphic.
+UPDATE: The legal landscape is rapidly changing in South Carolina, including regarding the status of SB 1, a law to criminalize abortion after the detection of fetal cardiac activity.
+We know that as women's health care professionals, many of our patients and many in our communities will turn to us seeking information about how to access care.
+Find resources and referrals for patients seeking abortion care at acog.org/abortioninfo.

 What is at stake

 Medically unjustified restrictions on reproductive health care replace medical facts with political rhetoric and personal ideology.
 They tie the hands of health-care providers, interfering in their ability to provide the standard of care, delivered with compassion and respect, to their patients.
 These restrictions include:

 - Dictating the information and care clinicians provide to their patients, inappropriately inserting politicians into the patient-clinician relationship.

 - Denying bodily autonomy and the capacity to make personal healthcare decisions regarding pregnancy, which profoundly impacts an individual’s life, health, and wellbeing.